1. What is authorization?

 - Per the Records Agreement to which the institution contact person attests annually within the Renewal of Authorization Application, it is the responsibility of the institution to surrender student records to GNPEC at the time of closure or as soon thereafter as possible.

 - Each student record must include a student transcript; if applicable, a copy of the certificate or diploma awarded; a copy of student financial ledger; and any other document required by the Commission.

-- You will need to arrange the drop-off of student records with your RS.
-A maximum of 30 boxes can be received at the GNPEC office.
+- You will need to surrender the student records to GNPEC.
+It is preferable that records be provided electronically, but if not possible, a maximum of 30 boxes can be received at the GNPEC office.
 Any larger quantity must be delivered directly to the State Records Center.

 Failure to comply with the above processes may minimally result in fines and notification of such failure to any other state agency involved.